botradingblog1/android-popping-the-stack-1/README.md

 ## Implementation
 * In order to create the one task stack, we simply start a new Intent with MyActivity
 * In order to create a new task, we need to set the taskAffinity in the AndroidManifest.xml for an activity in a different package: task2/MyActivityTask2.
-* In addition, we set the FLAG_ACTIVITY_NEW_TASK flag in the intent to start the task2/MyActivity2
+* In addition, we set the FLAG_ACTIVITY_NEW_TASK flag in the intent to start task2/MyActivity2
 * To pop the stack and clear all activities, we start the MainActivity using the FLAG_ACTIVITY_CLEAR_TOP flag.

 ## Usage